SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 All pythons types, called as a function, convert to that type (e.g. list(), bool(), int()) Ruby has a set of methods that have the syntax foo.to_&lt;char&gt; that convert to that type (e.g. to_i, to_f, to_s, to_sym)

+<h4>Coercion</h4>

+JS will coerce extensively in the case of operations w/ mismatched types.
+Concatenation of non-string w/ string|coerces non-string to string use of booleans w/ math operators|coerce to 0/1

 <h4>Casting</h4>

 !!type|YAML